Why Dry Cimarron?

 In addition to its history as a coal mining area, nature enthusiasts will appreciate the abundance of wildlife, birds, butterflies, and wildflowers among the lakes, creeks, forests, and meadows.
-A number of outdoor recreation activities are possible including fishing, boating, hiking, horseback riding, hunting, and camping.
-See full article HERE.
+Several outdoor recreation activities are possible, including fishing, boating, hiking, horseback riding, hunting, and camping.
+See the full article HERE.

 Continue the journey along the Dry Cimarron Scenic Byway by returning to New Mexico Highway 72 and continuing east about five miles to the Yankee area.